wisepmHIG/AndroidExamples/README.md

 Examples for Android Application beginner

 Please come to :point_right: [my blog](http://wisepm.tistory.com/category/Android) if you want to see lectures.
 It might help you to understand examples.
+(It's not all uploaded yet.
+I will check the uploaded items on the list)
 #list
  - Day1
   - MyApplication